top of page

 Dave Wilkins

-A printed book of the clubs history including events in 2024 is now being produced and will be available to purchase in February 2025.
+A printed book of the clubs history is now produced - still some copies left to buy!

 FB image2.png